ultimatemember/ultimatemember/readme.txt

 == Changelog ==

+= Important: =

-= Important: To learn more about version 2.1 please see this [topic](https://wordpress.org/support/topic/version-2-1-4/)
+* To learn more about version 2.1 please see this [topic](https://wordpress.org/support/topic/version-2-1-4/)

-= Important: UM2.1+ is a significant update to the Member Directories' code base from 2.0.x.
-Please make sure you take a full-site backup with restore point before updating the plugin =
+* UM2.1+ is a significant update to the Member Directories' code base from 2.0.x.
+Please make sure you take a full-site backup with restore point before updating the plugin

 = 2.1.1: November 12, 2019 =